 History, tourist information, and nearby accommodation

-Our verdict: The Dyfi Furnace has been called a 'hidden industrial gem', and I'd have to agree with that assessment.
+The Dyfi Furnace has been called a 'hidden industrial gem', and I'd have to agree with that assessment.
 It is a fascinating site, beautifully situated in a lovely wooded area.
-There is not a lot at the site other than the large water wheel, but numerous information panels are placed about the site to illustrate the industrial processes that took place there.
+There is not a lot at the site other than the large water wheel, but numerous information panels are placed about the furnace to illustrate the industrial processes that took place there.

 About Dyfi Furnace